EXCLUSIVE-Exxon prepares to bid for new oil blocks in Brazil -sources

 If both fields on offer are awarded, they could raise Brazil output by 12% and bring in almost $40 billion in investment over the next decade, Brazil's Energy Ministry said on Monday.
 State-oil firm Petroleo Brasileiro PETR4.SA, which made the discoveries, would receive $6.2 billion for past investments.

-Exxon has held several meetings this year to discuss a potential partnership with Petrobras to develop the Sepia and Atapu.
+Exxon has held meetings with Petrobras as recently as last weekover a potential partnership to develop Sepia and Atapu that would have Petrobras as operator and Exxon as a large stake holder, the people said.
 A subsidiary of Portugal's Galp Energia GALP.LS, Petrogal, also is weighing a minority partnership in a 3-way deal, the people said.

 SECOND BITE AT AUCTION